Dan Neil (footballer): Club career

 He made his senior debut on 13 November 2018, in the EFL Trophy, appearing as a late substitute in injury time.
 Neil scored his first professional goal when he scored against Accrington Stanley on 11 September 2021 in a 2–1 win.

 In December 2021 and January 2022 he was linked with possible transfers to Premier League clubs Burnley and Aston Villa, however he remained with Sunderland.
-This speculation came off of the back of Neil being awarded the EFL Young Player of the Month award for December 2021.
+This speculation came on the back of Neil being awarded the EFL Young Player of the Month award for December 2021.

 International career

 On 11 November 2021, Neil made his England U20 debut during a 2–0 defeat to Portugal in the 2021–22 Under 20 Elite League.